kevinquinnw/csc110-final-project/README.md

 ### Source Code

-The source code is licensed under the MIT License.
+The source code is Copyright (c) 2020 Mohamed Al-Fahim, Kevin Quinn, An Nguyen-Trinh, and Alexander Shchokin, and licensed under the MIT License.